Practical 9 Pipelined hazard resolution

 4. Scroll up to the implementation of test_no_hazard_detection() and observe that it (and many other tasks) simply check that the final states of the registers are correct.
 Answer the question in the worksheet about these tests.

-5. Review check_data_hazard_general() to ensure it will work with your pipelined processor implementation.
+5. Review check_data_hazard_general() to ensure it will work (work does not mean pass it just means that you understand the code and see where it will fail in your current implementation) with your pipelined processor implementation.
 It uses the same shortcuts in pipeline_test_tools.vh that you may have edited for Practical 8, so hopefully there won't be much to change.

 1. Once you've passed the check_data_hazard_general() tests, comment it out in the test bench's main initial block.